aldro61/kover/README.md

 For installation instructions, see: http://aldro61.github.io/kover/doc_installation.html

-## Example
+## Tutorials

-For an example of use, see: http://aldro61.github.io/kover/doc_example.html
+For tutorials on how to use Kover with your data, see: http://aldro61.github.io/kover/doc_tutorials.html

 ## Documentation